miegli/yalento-fullstack/README.md

 - Including bitbucket pipeline
 - Automated generation of models and json-schema based on swagger definitions
 - Swagger editor included
-- Compile time and runtime checks integrated
+- Compile time and runtime checks (interfaces and validators)

 ### Install